The vital role protein plays in the health of your body

 • whole wheat bread with nut butters

-Rest assured they do not have to be eaten at the same time however they do need to be consumed within the same day, the body can then combine and utilize them as complete proteins.
+Rest assured, they do not have to be eaten at the same time; however, they do need to be consumed within the same day, and the body can then combine and utilize them as complete proteins.
+If you’re looking for an easy and convenient way to supplement your protein intake, you can buy protein shakes and puddings to help meet your daily needs.
+These options are a great addition, especially for those on the go or looking to ensure they are consuming enough protein.

-The National Academy of Medicine recommendation for daily protein intake is of 7gr of protein for every 20 pounds of body weight.
-So, the average 140 lb adult would need to consume about 50g of protein daily, bearing in mind that the average apple weighs about 200 gr, it is easy to see that you may be eating a little more than you really need.
+The National Academy of Medicine recommends a daily protein intake of 7 grams per 20 pounds of body weight.
+So, the average 140lb adult would need to consume about 50g of protein daily.
+Bearing in mind that the average apple weighs about 200g, it is easy to see that you may be eating a little more than you really need.

-Red meat is very taxing on our digestive system, it can take up to 12 hours to be properly digested and may also result in a build-up nitrogen in the body, if it is part of your daily diet.
-Nitrogen is normally eliminated by the kidneys, however people who have had kidney disorders are generally required to eat a low protein diet, to take the pressure of the kidneys.
+Red meat is very taxing on our digestive system; it can take up to 12 hours to be properly digested and may also result in a build-up of nitrogen in the body if it is part of your daily diet.
+Nitrogen is normally eliminated by the kidneys.
+People who have had kidney disorders are generally required to eat a low-protein diet to take the pressure off the kidneys.

-However, there are other times during our lives when we may find ourselves in need of a little more protein, such a recovering from surgery, after trauma or during pregnancy and breastfeeding.
-The requirements will vary according to everyone’s situation, but this is something to bear in mind when meal planning.
+However, there are other times during our lives when we may find ourselves in need of a little more protein, such as recovering from surgery, after trauma or during pregnancy and breastfeeding.
+The requirements will vary depending on everyone’s situation, but this is something to keep in mind when meal planning.

-There are several advantages of bringing in different sources of protein to our diets, not only does it take a little pressure off our wallets but it is known that protein from grains, legumes, seeds and nuts help to reduce the risks of various chronic health conditions such as hear disease, diabetes, obesity and bone related issues.
+There are several advantages of bringing in different sources of protein to our diets, not only does it take a little pressure off our wallets, but it is known that protein from grains, legumes, seeds and nuts help to reduce the risks of various chronic health conditions such as heart disease, diabetes, obesity and bone-related issues.

-If you are someone who does enjoy red meat, to start with it might be better to swap it out for other leaner meats such as poultry or fish, before then graduating to the other protein sources mentioned.
+If you enjoy red meat, start by swapping it for leaner meats such as poultry or fish, then graduate to the other protein sources mentioned.

-I really love this mango and chickpea salad as not only does my family enjoy it but it is so quick and easy to make, the colours make it so appealing to the eye and the dressing has that little zest which is really tasty and to top it off everyone enjoys the meal, which is what its all about.
+I really love this mango and chickpea salad as not only does my family enjoy it but it is so quick and easy to make, the colours make it so appealing to the eye, and the dressing has that little zest which is really tasty.

 Send your nutrition questions to susan@susanalsembach.com